-A number of our PhD students are successful in obtaining full funding with scholarships from the Arts and Humanities Research Council, the Gates Foundation, the Cambridge Overseas Trust and other funding bodies.
-CLAS is an AHRC Block Grant Partner, and is able to consider applicants for AHRC funding in the subject area “Iberian and Latin American Languages and Cultures” (for which two PhD scholarships are available per year, shared with the Department of Spanish and Portuguese).
+A number of our PhD students are successful in obtaining full funding with scholarships from the Arts and Humanities Research Council, Gates Cambridge, the Cambridge Commonwealth, European & International Trust and other funding bodies.
+CLAS is also a member of the AHRC Doctoral Training Partnership Scheme and, as such, is able to consider applicants for AHRC funding.

-The Centre of Latin American Studies currently accepts PhD students in the fields of cultural studies, international relations and, in some instances, economics, history, geography, anthropology and politics.
-Supervisors from other Faculties or Departments may be willing to take on PhD students who apply via CLAS; alternatively they may encourage them to apply via his/her home Department.
-Applicants are advised to check with their prospective supervisor before submitting an application.
+The Centre of Latin American Studies currently accepts PhD students in all fields.
+Supervisors from other Faculties or Departments may be willing to take on PhD students who apply via CLAS; alternatively they may encourage them to apply via their home Department.
+Applicants are advised to check this with their prospective supervisor before submitting an application.